ignidis/nginx-docker/README.md

-This is a Dockerfile and a bash build script for the OFFICIAL NGINX ORG Distribution.
+# This is a Dockerfile and a bash build script for the OFFICIAL NGINX ORG Distribution

 This can be used as it is for deploying NGINX to a Docker or Openshift environment, or as base image for applications.